 I got interested electricity when I was about eight years old.
 My first sense of wonder came from a tube radio.
 This glowing little box played music sent on invisible waves from miles away.
 Are you kidding me!
 How great is that!
+How did someone figure that out?
 Electricity is invisible, and yet people understand it, and can invent radios and other great stuff.
 I wanted to understand, too.

 In college my major was electrical engineering.
 After graduating I started my career designing integrated circuits and computers.
 For each new project I would go back to my textbooks to re-study the fundamentals I needed.
-There were moments where I would slap my head and say, “So that’s what my teacher meant!”
+Years after graduation there were moments where I would slap my head and say, “So that’s what my teacher meant!”
 I hope these videos and articles help you to have similar head-slapping Aha! moments, but without the long years in between.

 The videos and articles you find here started life when I was at Khan Academy in 2015-16.
 I was the Content Fellow for Electrical Engineering.
 Sal and the other content creators taught me how to approach teaching in the KA style.

 I have been adding new material and improving the articles I wrote for KA based on questions from learners, and writing new articles as well.
 The video links go to the same videos you see on the KA EE site.
 It’s is all a labor of love.